100-ball cricket: Amateur competitions

-Trial events using the format have taken place at The Purchasers annual cricket festival at Belmont House in Kent, and club level in England.
+Trial events using the format took place at The Purchasers annual cricket festival at Belmont House in Kent, and club level in England.

 In November 2018, the Warwickshire Cricket Board and Warwickshire County Cricket Club launched the 100-ball format club level tournament, which is designed to revitalise Sunday cricket at clubs across the Midlands.
 Called the Warwickshire Sunday Smash, the 16 team tournament is split into three divisions, with each side playing each team both home and away, throughout June and July.
 The teams include Solihull Blossomfield Cricket Club, Knowle & Dorridge, Sutton Coldfield, Bedworth, Alcester & Ragley, Stratford upon Avon, Water Orton, Four Oaks Saints, Moseley Ashfield and Aston Manor, who are all members of the Midlands Club Cricket Conference.
 The winners of each league and the best second place progressing to the Semi-Finals Day.
 The Finals Day took place on 1 September 2019 at Edgbaston.
-Stratford Upon Avon beat Knowle & Dorridge to win the first 100 ball competition in the U.K.
+Stratford Upon Avon beat Knowle & Dorridge to win the first 100 ball competition in the UK.

 Shropshire County Cricket Club introduced the Swancote Energy Smash, which began in June 2019.
 It is a six-team tournament that has been divided into two groups, with games being played every Thursday night.
 The winners of each group is due to play in the inaugural final in early September 2019.
 The six teams are Shifnal, Claverley, Worfield, Bridgnorth, Chelmarsh and Wombourne.

 In May 2021 Shropshire Cricket league launched two 100-ball knock out competitions, known as the Aaron's 100 and Aaron's Premier 100, involving 53 teams from across Shropshire and mid-Wales.

 Cricket Wales launched the Cricket Wales U19’s 100 Ball Cup for under 19 year olds.
 It started on 25 June 2021 and is due to end with the final on 13 August 2021 at Ynystawe Cricket Club.

+The Cricket Paper National Girls U18 100 Ball Cup was established by Shrewsbury School.
+Originally known as the Shrewsbury School Girls U18 T20 in 2019, it is now a 100-ball cricket competition.